Kamae: In Aikidō

 Kamae is a basic stance, also defined as natural.
 In it, the body's three centers of gravity are aligned on a vertical axis of gravity.
 Those three centers begin with the head, then spinal column, and lower abdomen.
 This allows for a balanced stance, regardless of positioning of one's feet.
 It also allows one to move freely into any desired direction.

 In Kendō

 There are five basic kamae in Kendo: jōdan, chūdan, gedan, hassō and waki.
 Of these, chūdan-no-kamae (中段の構え; middle stance) is the most basic posture.
 It provides a balance between attacking and defensive techniques.

 In Karate

 The generally used form of kamae in karate is where the martial artist places his right hand guarding the solar plexus and the left hand outstretched at shoulder height.
-This to allow blocking while strikes are further from the body with the left hand and counter-strikes with the right hand (or vice versa depending on the stance).
+This is to allow blocking with the left hand and counter-strikes with the right hand (or vice versa depending on the stance).